The Moses Myers House

 The Moses Myers House was one of the first brick homes built in Norfolk after the Revolutionary War, during which saw most of the town leveled by British bombardment and subsequent fire.
 The home contains a remarkable number of furnishings original to the family, including Gilbert Stuart’s companion portraits of Moses Myers and his wife, Eliza, as well as works by Thomas Sully.

 Extensive work on the home took place in 2004-2005 with the goal of returning the principal rooms of the first floor and the stair hall to their early 19th-century appearance.
-It is currently home to two special exhibitions for 2013, Adeline's Portal and Classical Traditions, and two permanent exhibitions, one dedicated to Moses Myers, one to Barton Myers.
+It is currently home to a special exhibition, Adeline's Portal, and two permanent exhibitions, one dedicated to Moses Myers, one to Barton Myers.